My Agent Remembers Better Than I Do (Part 2)

 }

-10K tokens is conservative.
-You could set it higher for models with larger output windows.
-But I'd rather flush too early than lose context.
+10K tokens is conservative, and you could set it higher for models with larger output windows.
+I'd rather flush too early than lose context.
+The net effect is that compaction stops being a data loss event and becomes a checkpoint instead.

 The 5-Layer Persistence Stack

-After rebuilding, I realized that memory persistence isn't one thing.
-It's a stack, and each layer catches what the layer above misses.
+After rebuilding, I realized that memory persistence isn't one thing but a stack, where each layer catches what the layer above misses.

 Layer 1: Immediate Writes (behavioral)